kumpeapps/incarceration_bot/README.md

 This bot is a docker container for scraping jail websites and saving inmate data to your database.

+## Project Structure

+- `backend/` - Python backend application (main scraping bot + FastAPI web API)
+- `frontend/` - React-based web interface for managing inmates and monitors
+- `.github/` - GitHub workflows and configurations
+- `docker-compose.yml.example` - Example Docker Compose configuration for backend only
+- `docker-compose.full.yml` - Full stack Docker Compose with frontend, backend API, scraper, and database

-### Current Jails
+## Current Jails

-##### Feel free to request additional jails (or submit a pull request to add yourself).
+Feel free to request additional jails (or submit a pull request to add yourself).
 I am trying to get more jails added as I have time.
 If the jail uses zuercher portal then it just needs to be added to the jails.json file (or raise issue and I can do it pretty quickly).
-Other jails need to figure out how to scrape the website first
+Other jails need to figure out how to scrape the website first.

 | State    | Jail              | Jail ID          | Added In Version | Mugshot                     |
 |----------|-------------------|------------------|------------------|-----------------------------|
 | Arkansas | Benton County     | benton-so-ar     | 1.0.0            | :white_check_mark:          |